cmusatyalab/gabriel-android-common/README.md

 Add `implementation 'edu.cmu.cs.gabriel:client:0.1.5'` to your app's dependencies.
 Your project must include either the `jcenter()` or `mavenCentral()` repository.

+You must sepcify `android:usesCleartextTraffic="true"` in the [application element](https://developer.android.com/guide/topics/manifest/application-element) of your Manifest file.

 Extend the `edu.cmu.cs.gabriel.client.comm.ServerComm` class.
 Send messages to the server using either the `sendNoWait`, `sendBlocking`, or `sendSupplier` methods.